Lighthouse Launch

 Lighthouse Launch runs twice annually:

-• Spring cohort: March to June
+• Spring cohort: April to May

-• Autumn cohort: September to November
+• Autumn cohort: October to November

 Information sessions: